The Bailiwick of Ennerdale Est 1251 - Hon. George Mentz JD MBA CWM

 The Bailiwick of Ennerdale is one of the rarest legal jurisdictions in England—a historically alienated liberty once belonging to the Crown, but sold by King and Commissioners outright for value.
 This unique status raises an important question: Can Ennerdale function as a lawful jurisdiction capable of issuing trade marks, trade names, standards, and certifications within its territory, through its own courts and officers?

 The Bailiwick retains the inherent authority to record, recognize, and protect trade names, marks of quality, standards, and certifications within its territory, on the internet, and in the airwaves.
 This power is rooted in centuries of it's legal powers and court-leet tradition, where liberties and bailiwicks regulated markets, authenticated goods, verified measures, and granted commercial recognition through their own officers and seals.
 Today, Ennerdale continues this lawful role by offering an official registry that issues dated certificates, authorizes the use of distinctive Ennerdale marks, and supports the lawful use of the ™ symbol—providing clear, public evidence of first use and quality assurance under the heritage and jurisdiction of the Bailiwick.
+Presently, The Ⓡ̃ Code is the market registration symbol for the Bailiwick of Ennerdale Territory and is used internationally outside of the UK with the specific unique: Unicode symbol: - The U+24C7 U+0303

 Historical Background & Legal Status